erroronline1/caro/readme.md

 The order module supports all parties.
 Purchase is supposed to obtain structured and complete data for placed orders and ordering units get information about the order state.
 Ordered products identify themself as incorporated or not or whether they are qualified for a necessary sample check.
 Both can be done from the list of ordered products, during operations and without being mixed-up.

-Orders may have to be approved; pending approvals sum up and can be batch approved by users with an order authentification pin or elevated users including supervisors.
+Orders may have to be approved; pending approvals sum up and can be batch approved by users with an order authentification pin.

 Approved orders can be marked as *ordered*, *received* and *archived* with only the last not being deleted by default after a set timespan.
 Also purchase can disapprove an order for any suitable reason.
 In this case a message can be appended and all users of the assigned organizational unit will be informed about the lack of order processing.